ga-wdi-lessons/rails-sessions-flash-validations-errors/flash.md

 ```

-Q. Presumably, we'd want to show error messages on any page.
+Q. Presumably, we'd want to show flash messages on any page.
 What problem do we
 run into now?

 > A. We only show flash messages on the Todo show page.